Your bank account: 10 questions to ask

 What happens if I try to withdraw more money than I have in my account?

 Withdrawing more than your account contains is called an overdraft.
-Unless you’ve opted in to a bank’s overdraft service, your transaction will typically be declined.
-Overdraft service generally allows your transaction to go through, but you will be charged a fee.
+Bank overdraft services generally allow your transaction to go through, but you will be charged a fee.
+Some banks prevent you from overdrafting when swiping your debit card and may let you request that all transactions are declined when your account doesn’t contain enough funds.
 You can also enroll in optional overdraft protection, which allows you to cover an overdraft with money from another account, such as your savings or a credit card.
 Keep in mind that this protection can result in a fee, and if you pay for the overdraft via a credit card, it may also be subject to interest.

 Is there a fee?

 Some banks charge monthly fees to maintain your account.
-In many cases, though, they waive those fees based on certain conditions, such as regular paycheck direct deposits.
+In many cases, though, they waive those fees based on certain conditions, such as regular payroll direct deposits.

 Do I need to keep a certain amount of money in my account?

-Some banks require you to pay a fee if you don’t maintain a minimum or average balance in your account, though those fees also may be waived based on certain conditions.
+Banks typically require an initial deposit to open accounts, and some banks require you to pay a fee if you don’t maintain a minimum or average balance in your account.
+Those fees also may be waived based on certain conditions.

 Is there a branch nearby?